 Cherry Clafoutis Pie

 A Delicious Summer Pie

 This cherry clafoutis pie is summer in every bite — rustic, comforting, and just sweet enough.
-In summary, we love serving it slightly chilled with a dollop of whipped cream or even a spoonful of crème fraîche for a more European flair.
+We love serving it slightly chilled with a dollop of whipped cream or even a spoonful of crème fraîche for a more European flair.
+For more cherry inspiration, try our cherry syrup recipe or our super moist cherry loaf — both celebrate this gorgeous fruit in different ways.

+Cherry Clafoutis Pie